digital-work-lab/digital-work-lecture/docs/01_drivers_of_change.md

 ## How should the future look like?

-Should we work? -> **Maslow**: work: purpose/calling/self-fulfillment TODO : maybe even add a chart of maslow: does work contradict self-fulfillment or should it coincide?
+Should we work? -> **Maslow**: work: purpose/calling/self-fulfillment TODO : maybe even add a chart of Maslow: does work contradict self-fulfillment or should it coincide?
 What's the optimal time that people should work?

 Mention: a little bit of an outlook